Shabbat & Holidays

 Please see the home page for more details on our next Shabbat

 Holidays such as Sukkot and Pesach at Hillel are communal events where we get together despite busy schedules to celebrate.
-Check our board in the Union and our facebook page for updates and more information on these events.
+Further details for such holidays will be posted here once thewy have been confimed.

 Holidays that require missing class - Rosh Hashana, Yom Kippur, and the various other Yomim Tovim: Teachers are generally very understanding, and will work with you to try to bring you up to speed as much as possible.
 Please plan accordingly and ahead for Rosh Hashana and Yom Kippur, and if you are keeping other days please check our calendar and notify your teachers at least two weeks ahead of these days.